 The concept of conducting one-on-one meetings isn’t new.
 For some of you, it has been a regular practice for years.
 In 2016, Harvard Business Review published an article by Rebecca Knight, entitled “How to Make Your One-on-Ones with Employees More Productive.”
 Knight references books and studies that have pointed to the importance of regular check-ins between leaders and employees for years.
 You can dig further back in history and find plenty written in the leadership literature about the topic.

-There are two concerns specific to COVID-19 that make one-on-ones more important than ever: isolation and disengagement.
+Two concerns make one-on-ones more important than ever: isolation and disengagement.

-There are more arguments that I can make for regular check-ins, but I think you get the point.
-Your people may feel isolated and disengaged.
-Fortunately, things can turn around and you can help to make that happen.
-Now is the time for you to double-down on one-on-ones.
-They need to know that they can count on you to be a consistent voice, an empathetic listener, a results-oriented role model, and a leader that they will happily choose to follow.
+Your people need to know that they can count on you to be a consistent voice, an empathetic listener, a results-oriented role model, and a leader that they will happily choose to follow.
 One-on-one check-ins can allow you to deliver on this requirement.